BEST-PRACTICE-FOR-SENDING-INVOICES

 1. Send periodic reminders

-1. Use proper Invoicing software
+1. Use Top Online Invoicing Software

 Tips to create a professional-looking Invoice